Social Justice Research and Education Fund

 You may apply with a student intern in mind or plans to recruit one.
 Upon acceptance, supervisors will be responsible for recruiting and hiring their student intern.
 Priority should be given to students from historically underrepresented and marginalized groups (students of color, LGBTQ students, first generation to college students, students with disabilities, and/or lower income students).
 Supervisors and interns will be required to submit a one-page summary reflection of the work completed at the end of the internship.

-Please submit proposals by March 31, 2023 for full consideration.
-Notification of funding will be sent by Friday, April 7, 2023.
+Please submit proposals by 11:59 PM on Sunday, March 31, 2024 for full consideration.
 Proposals received after March 31 will be considered on a rolling basis based on available funds.
+Notification of funding will be sent by Monday, April 8, 2024.

 Due to COVID-19, remote work for a summer and/or fall internship is acceptable as long as the student resides in the State of Oregon during the internship.
 Unfortunately, remote work occurring outside of the state of Oregon will not be accepted at this time.
 Internships that require students to be on-campus and in-person will need to follow all of Reed's COVID-19 health and safety protocols.